dilawar/ncbs/handbook/student_handbook.markdown

 members at other TIFR Centres.
 These transfers should be coordinated with Head Academics, and with the appropriate Subject Board Convenors.

+## Externally registered PhD students
-**Externally registered PhD students:** A small number of talented candidates with fellowships from CSIR or other funding agencies may utilize these fellowships to work in our laboratories and if recommended by their faculty mentor, register at outside institutions, which recognize our faculty as guides.
+ A small number of talented
+candidates with fellowships from CSIR or other funding agencies may utilize these fellowships to work in our laboratories and if recommended by their faculty mentor, register at outside institutions, which recognize our faculty as guides.

-**Externally funded Junior Research Fellows:** Students with fellowships from CSIR/UGC/ICMR/DBT/DST or other agencies may utilize these fellowships to work as JRFs at NCBS and inStem.
+## Externally funded Junior Research Fellows
+ Students with fellowships
+from CSIR/UGC/ICMR/DBT/DST or other agencies may utilize these fellowships to work as JRFs at NCBS and inStem.
 Candidates interested in JRF positions must contact host laboratories directly.
 Faculty members